yabellini/SitioAcademico/content/_index.md

 ---
 title: "Yanina Bellini Saibene"
 subtitle: "Educator, Community Builder, Researcher"
-description: "I am a community builder, teacher and researcher.
-I believe in the power of an open science at the service of people.
-I know that education is one of the few tools we have to improve our lives because it is essential to reduce the structural inequalities of our society.
-I know that the best way to build and improve the world is in community."
+description: "I am a community builder, teacher, and researcher.
+I believe in the power of open science at the service of people, and that education is the best tool we have to improve lives by reducing structural inequalities.
+I also believe that the best way to improve the world is as part of a community."
 images:
   - img/hola.jpg
 image_left: true